 2 – Dosage & Potency

-This is the lowest dosage you take that provides a noticeable medical benefit.
 It is entirely possible that 10mg of CBD per day does nothing, but 20mg a day has an effect.
-As a general rule of thumb, begin with 1-6mg per 10 pounds of bodyweight depending on your pain level.
+As a general rule of thumb, begin with 1-6mg per 10 pounds of body weight, depending on your pain level.
 For example, you will take far more if you have severe pain when compared to mild discomfort.

 Here is a quick table outlining rough estimates based on pain level and how much you weigh.